 - Students must maintain a GPA of 3.3 to remain in the program.

-Honors courses are specifically designed to broaden a student's perspective.
-With classes capped at 15 students, Honors courses offer more engaging material, more active discussion, and more interaction with Bridgewater State University's world-class faculty.
+Honors courses are specifically designed to broaden a student’s perspective.
+With classes capped at 15 students, Honors courses offer more engaging material, more active discussion, and more interaction with BSU’s world-class faculty.
 The Honors thesis is a one- or two-semester research and writing project that students undertake with one-on-one guidance from a faculty member.
-The Honors thesis is not only invaluable preparation for graduation, it is also an exciting opportunity for true independent learning.
+The Honors thesis is not only invaluable preparation for graduation,it is also an exciting opportunity for true independent learning.

 The Honors Program is about more than academic excellence.
-Through programming like the Honors Student Council and Mentoring Program, the Honors Program at Bridgewater State University supports student development by encouraging Honors students to become campus leaders both in and out of the classroom.
-Honors students truly epitomize the values of Bridgewater as they show what motivated and engaged students can achieve.
+Through programming like the Honors Student Congress and Mentoring Program, the Honors Program at BSU supports student development by encouraging Honors students to become campus leaders both in and out of the classroom.
+Honors students truly epitomize the values of BSU as they show what motivated and engaged students can achieve.
 Through their achievements, Honors students inspire others to achieve more.